awsdocs/amazon-comprehend-developer-guide/doc_source/using-access-points.md

 To redact PII entity types from documents stored in an S3 bucket, you use the `ComprehendPiiRedactionS3ObjectLambda` function\.
 This Lambda function uses the [ContainsPiiEntities](API_ContainsPiiEntities.md) and [DetectPiiEntities](API_DetectPiiEntities.md) operations when processing a standard Amazon S3 GET request on document objects\.

 For example, if documents in your S3 bucket include PII such as credit card numbers or bank account information, you can configure the `ComprehendPiiRedactionS3ObjectLambda` function to detect PII and then return a copy of these documents in which PII entity types are redacted\.
-For more information about supported PII entity types, see [PII entity types](how-pii.md#how-pii-types)\.
+For more information about supported PII entity types, see [PII universal entity types](how-pii.md#how-pii-types)\.

 For more information about this Lambda function, sign in to the AWS Management Console to view the [ComprehendPiiRedactionS3ObjectLambda](https://console.aws.amazon.com/lambda/home#/create/app?applicationId=arn:aws:serverlessrepo:us-east-1:839782855223:applications/ComprehendPiiRedactionS3ObjectLambda) function in the AWS Serverless Application Repository\.